hillelkingqt/GeminiDesk/README.md

 ### 🎨 Customization & Accessibility

 *   **🔊 Smart Audio Feedback:** Know the second your AI has finished its thought.
 GeminiDesk plays a subtle, satisfying sound upon completion.
 Choose from multiple sound options in settings.
-*   **🌍 Full Internationalization:** The entire app interface is localized into over 20 languages, with RTL support built into the core.
+*   **🌍 Full Internationalization:** The entire app interface is localized into **25+ languages** (including new additions: Swahili, Tamil, and Czech), with RTL support built into the core.
+Supported languages include:
+    - English, French, Spanish, German, Italian, Portuguese, Dutch, Polish, Turkish
+    - Russian, Ukrainian, Hebrew, Arabic
+    - Simplified Chinese, Traditional Chinese, Japanese, Korean
+    - Hindi, Bengali, Urdu, Indonesian, Vietnamese, Thai
+    - Swahili, Tamil, Czech
 *   **📐 RTL Layout Support for AI Studio:** Dedicated setting to force Right-to-Left (RTL) layout on AI Studio, fixing interface alignment issues for Hebrew and Arabic speakers (and other RTL languages), ensuring the UI renders correctly.
 *   **⚡️ Instant Model Switching:** Use hotkeys (`Alt+F`, `Alt+T`, `Alt+P`) to instantly fire up a new chat with the **Flash**, **Thinking**, or **Pro** model.
 *   **🎤 Voice Assistant:** Activate the microphone instantly with a shortcut to talk to Gemini hands-free.